Council on Library and Information Resources

 The Council on Library and Information Resources (CLIR) is an American independent, nonprofit organization.
 It works with libraries, cultural institutions, and higher learning communities on developing strategies to improve research, teaching, and learning environments.
-It is based in Alexandria, VA, United States.
+It is based in Alexandria, Virginia, United States.
 CLIR is supported primarily by annual dues from its over 180 sponsoring institutions and 190 DLF members, and by foundation grants and individual donations.

 CLIR is overseen by a 21-member board of directors.

 Programs

 Through its work, CLIR aims to cultivate cross-disciplinary intellectual leadership, create professional development opportunities, and promote best practices for the preservation, organization, and accessibility of information.
 The following are among CLIR's major programs.

 Digital Library Federation

 The Digital Library Federation (DLF) is a community of practitioners who advance research, learning, social justice, and the public good through the creative design and wise application of digital library technologies.
 It is the place where CLIR's broader information-community strategies are informed and enriched by digital library practice.
 DLF's activities are guided by the DLF Advisory Committee, which includes five members of CLIR's board of directors.